Wednesday “Miercoles” Viernes Caballo de Seguro

 Adoption Fee: TBD

-Named by Dr Clark, the veterinarian on the scene down at the seizure, Wednesday was named for his daughter’s favorite character, Wednesday Addams.
-Wednesday is a beautiful 4‑year old Andalusian mare, who recently became a new mother to Venturo.
+Named by Dr Clark, the veterinarian on the scene down at the Animal Control seizure where she came from, Wednesday was named for his daughter’s favorite character, Wednesday Addams.
+Wednesday is a beautiful 4‑year old Andalusian mare, and dam to Venturo.
 She is a kind mare who is currently tasked with the full time job of raising a youngster.
 She is doing a phenomenal job as a mother!

 Online Adoption Application